febouana/42-Minishell/README.md

 #### 👍 Acknowledgements

-Special thanks to [Osmaneb23](https://github.com/osmaneb23) for his invaluable support and contributions to this project.
+Thanks to my mate [Osmaneb23](https://github.com/osmaneb23) for the great support and collaboration on Minishell!

 ---